What you need to know before you arrive at Ulster University.

-There is an accommodation open day organised on each campus in June to allow students to view the accommodation in advance.
+There is an accommodation open day organised on each campus on the second Saturday in June from 10am to 2pm to allow students to view the accommodation in advance.

 What type of support is available in University accommodation?

-We have a full Residents Life Team who are here to help you settle in and while your here.
+We have a full Residents Life Team who are here to help you settle in and while you're here.

 Night Support Assistants (NSAs) are available throughout the night on campus to deal with health and safety issues, provide a reception service to students/visitors, and they also have a disciplinary role ensuring that residents behave in a considerate manner.

-Resident Support Assistants (RSAs) are located both on and off-campus.
-These are experienced students who are trained in health and safety and are there to help students by providing peer support on issues such as homesickness, isolation, loneliness and signpost residents to the appropriate support services available within the University.
+Resident Assistants (RAs) are experienced students who are trained in health and safety and are there to help students by providing peer support on issues such as homesickness, isolation, loneliness and signpost residents to the appropriate support services available within the University.

-NSAs and RSAs are supported by University Security who are available 24 hours a day seven days a week.
+NSAs and RAs are supported by University Security who are available 24 hours a day seven days a week.